DolphFlynn/jwt-editor/README.md

 # JWT Editor

-JWT Editor is a Burp Suite extension and standalone application for editing, signing, verifying, encrypting and decrypting JSON Web Tokens (JWTs).
+JWT Editor is a Burp Suite extension for editing, signing, verifying, encrypting and decrypting JSON Web Tokens (JWTs).

-When used within Burp Suite, it provides automatic detection and in-line editing of JWTs within HTTP requests/responses, signing and encrypting of tokens and automation of several well-known attacks against JWT implementations.
+It provides automatic detection and in-line editing of JWTs within HTTP requests/responses, signing and encrypting of tokens and automation of several well-known attacks against JWT implementations.

-Standalone mode provides the same functionality as the Burp Suite extension, but for offline JWTs which can be pasted into the tool.

-A command-line option is also available to convert PEM formatted public and private keys to JWK format.

 ## Keys View
 <img src="gitimg/keys.png" width="600"/>